team467/team467.github.io/content/programs/fll/fll-fall-program/index.md

 * Run mock **competitions** and **judging** sessions for our teams.
 * Arrange opportunities for teams to share their projects and get feedback.
 This is an important aspect of project work.

-We are very excited with this new program model and really look forward to being involved with the middle schoolers again.
+We loved how well this new program model worked last year and really look forward to seeing the middle schoolers and their coaches again.

 ---

 ### Sign Up Information

-There have been a few requests for information on how to sign up for LEGO Robotics 2024.
-Unfortunately, the program is currently full.
-Please look for the informational meeting and signup information for the 2025 competition in **June 2025**.
+Use this [link](https://docs.google.com/forms/d/e/1FAIpQLSdlPqsPkl7HPqlVSF_56BkvJgCTrQ2eXhoSY0D808cWXXkABQ/viewform) to sign up for the 2025 season.

 Please direct any questions to fll@shrewsburyrobotics.org.